Meeting the Challenge of Short Duration Random Vibration Testing

 Download PDF

-Aerospace organizations often want to test a very high-value piece of equipment at extremely high levels of random vibration for a very brief period of time; these short duration, high amplitude tests are representative of launch and take-off events.
-The goal is a realistic test that will identify any reliability issues but won’t damage the equipment.
+Aerospace test laboratories often test high-value equipment at extremely high levels of random vibration for a brief period.
+These short-duration, high-amplitude tests are representative of launch and take-off events.
+The lab’s goal is a realistic test that will identify reliability issues but will not damage the equipment.
 Ideally, aerospace test engineers want to see a smooth control trace on the PSD that stays within an established tolerance range.

-Because these types of vibration tests typically have very tight tolerances (+/- 1.5dB), the statistics of averaging FFT power values makes it nearly impossible for all lines to be within tolerance in a short period of time.
-Instant Degrees of Freedom® (iDOF) calculations, discussed below, are a statistically valid way to provide smooth lines and have a PSD within tolerance, if appropriate, in a brief testing period.
+Random vibration tests typically have tight tolerances (±1.5dB), so the statistics of averaging fast Fourier transform (FFT) power values make it nearly impossible for all lines to be within tolerance in a short timeframe.
+In the past, the industry has used unreliable methods to address this issue.
+In response, Vibration Research developed Instant Degrees of Freedom® (iDOF®): a statistically valid way of generating a smooth PSD during a short-duration random vibration test.

-One approach to avoiding an initially jagged, high variance display plot is to simply suppress the PSD display until traces are sufficiently averaged.
-While unpleasant early randomness is hidden, the Blank Display Method also hides what is actually happening on a shaker early in a test, which can include out-of-tolerance conditions.
-Clearly a dangerous situation.
+One approach to avoiding an initially jagged, high-variance display plot is to suppress the PSD display until traces are sufficiently averaged.
+While this blank display method hides unpleasant early randomness, it also hides events on a shaker early in a test, which can include out-of-tolerance conditions.
+This situation is clearly dangerous.

-A more common, but equally dangerous, approach to achieving an attractive PSD for short duration tests is data multiplication.
-It involves starting the test at a low level and then, as the test ramps up, multiplying the low-level data by a scaling factor and presenting it as full level data.
-Sounds straight forward but it is based on the assumption that a DUT’s mechanical behavior at the high-level mimics the low-level behavior – and that is simply not true.
+Data multiplication is based on the false assumption that a DUT’s mechanical behavior at the high level mimics the low-level behavior.
 The mechanical world is not linear.
-Resonances will typically shift in both frequency and amplitude when signal levels change.
+Resonances typically shift in both frequency and amplitude when signal levels change.
 Data multiplication masks changes occurring at the product resonances, so the test engineer is unaware of potentially damaging vibration energy levels.
-Multiplying low-level data is inaccurate and misleading to test engineers.
+Multiplying low-level data is inaccurate and misleading.

-To illustrate, the white PSD in figure 1 is generated by a test controller at a low level, early stage, while the blue comes from an independent signal analyzer.
-Both show essentially the same behavior.
+To illustrate, the white PSD trace in Figure 1 was generated by a test controller at a low-level early stage, while the blue trace comes from an independent signal analyzer.
+Both traces show essentially the same behavior.

-comparison of a sample controller's acceleration spectral density to that of a separate signal analyzer, which shows essentially the same behavior
+Figure 1.
+Comparison of a sample controller’s acceleration spectral density to that of a separate signal analyzer.
+The spectras show essentially the same behavior.

-Figure 2 shows a white PSD created for the full level by data multiplication while, again, the blue comes from an independent signal analyzer.
+The white PSD trace in Figure 2 is a full-level test generated from data multiplication, while the blue comes from an independent signal analyzer.
 In this case, the graphs are drastically different.
-The data multiplication graph does not show the resonant peaks, including some that are well beyond abort limits.
-An engineer viewing the white PSD can’t see what is really happening during the test and is left with the false impression that the test is staying within tolerance.
+The data multiplication graph does not include the resonant peaks, including some that are well beyond abort limits.
+An engineer viewing the white PSD cannot see what is happening during the test and has the false impression that it is within tolerance.

 comparison of a sample controller's acceleration spectral density to that of a separate signal analyzer.
 The latter shows the resonant peaks, including some that are well beyond abort limits.

-This lack of visibility into testing reality can result in under testing, which means the DUT could pass the test but fail during field use, or overtesting that damages the DUT with vibration energy beyond required test levels.
-Overtesting error is especially significant if it results in avoidable damage to unique and extremely expensive components or payloads.
+This lack of test level visibility can result in under-testing, meaning the DUT could pass the test but fail during field use, or over-testing, which can damage the DUT.
+Over-testing error is especially significant if it results in avoidable damage to unique or expensive components or payloads.

-To accurately display what is happening in the real, non-linear world, the PSD averaging should be restarted (or reset) with every change in level.
-All the PSD data is discarded and averaging starts over, from the beginning.
-The advantage of this approach is that it displays exactly what is happening on the shaker.
-A major disadvantage is the time required for averaging a sufficient number of frames; so, if the trace was within a 1.5dB tolerance at a low level, it will take some time to get back within that tolerance.
-And, if your test requirement is that all lines of resolution must always be within +/- 1.5dB, this method is not going to work.
+The advantage of this approach is that it displays the true activity on the shaker.
+A disadvantage is the time required for averaging a sufficient number of frames.
+If the trace was within a 1.5dB tolerance at a low level, it would take some time to get back within that tolerance.
+If your test requires all lines of resolution to be within ±1.5dB, this method will not work.

 iDOF

-Fortunately, there is a statistically valid approach to quickly creating an accurate PSD.
-In a random test, the variance is based on chi-squared distribution.
-Using this statistical understanding, the variance can be calculated and taken out of the PSD plot, essentially removing the estimation error.
-(See sidebar, The Statistical Nature of a PSD.)
-This approach delivers a smooth but accurate PSD, preserving control error so that an engineer has an accurate view of the DUT’s behavior.
+Fortunately, there is a statistically valid way to create an accurate PSD quickly.
+The variance in random tests is based on Chi-squared distribution.
+The variance can be calculated and removed from the PSD plot using this statistical understanding (essentially removing the estimation error).
+(See sidebar: The Statistical Nature of a PSD.)
+This approach delivers a smooth but accurate PSD, preserving control error so the engineer can view the DUT’s behavior accurately.

 iDOF is an optional module in the VibrationVIEW software suite.
-It uses an advanced algorithm to deliver accurate, low-variance PSD estimates during vibration testing, estimates that are calculated much more quickly than those using traditional averaging. iDOF removes the estimation error while displaying the control error, which is the true difference between the PSD of the signal and the demand PSD.
+It uses an advanced algorithm to deliver accurate, low-variance PSD estimates during random vibration testing, calculating its estimates much more quickly than traditional averaging. iDOF removes the estimation error while displaying the control error, which is the true difference between the signal’s PSD and the demand PSD.

-With iDOF, control error becomes visible much sooner than with traditional averaging.
-For example, 10 frames of data can be processed with the iDOF algorithm to produce a PSD estimate comparable to traditional averaging with 100 frames.
-This enables fast detection of changing responses such as shifting resonances (e.g. due to a product beginning to fatigue) without using long averaging times, a critical capability for short duration tests.
+With iDOF, control error is visible much sooner than traditional averaging.
+For example, the iDOF algorithm can process 10 frames of data to produce a PSD estimate comparable to traditional averaging with 100 frames.
+This speed enables fast detection of changing responses such as shifting resonances (e.g., due to a product beginning to fatigue) without long averaging times, a critical capability for short-duration random vibration tests.

-iDOF does not touch the control itself, i.e., it does not affect the signal being sent from the controller to the system. iDOF calculations are applied to the estimation of the signal and clarify the estimation of the signal’s PSD.
-Hence, the control trace more clearly displays the true control signal, with less raggedness.
-After a change in level, iDOF quickly reduces the variance of the PSD estimate and does so without using the low-level data or some other trick.
-Thus, iDOF quickly exposes any lines truly out of tolerance without masking resonances, and without requiring the time necessary for traditional averaging.
+iDOF does not touch the control itself, i.e., it does not affect the signal sent from the controller to the system. iDOF calculations are applied to the estimation of the signal and clarify the estimation of the signal’s PSD.
+Hence, the control trace more clearly displays the true control signal with less raggedness.
+After a change in level, iDOF quickly reduces the variance of the PSD estimate without using the low-level data or some other trick. iDOF quickly exposes any lines truly out of tolerance without masking resonances and without requiring the time necessary for traditional averaging.

-Figure 4 shows the PSD from a signal analyzer using traditional averaging for a test at full level, while figure 5 shows the PSD using iDOF, also at full level.
-The iDOF PSD preserves and displays the resonances and vibrations experienced by the DUT while also significantly reducing the raggedness of the plot.
+Figure 4 shows the PSD from a signal analyzer using traditional averaging for a test at full level, while Figure 5 shows the PSD using iDOF at full level.
+The iDOF PSD preserves and displays the resonances and vibrations experienced by the DUT while significantly reducing the raggedness of the plot.
 The estimation error has been confidently removed while actual vibrations and deviations from demand due to control are clearly displayed.

 PSD generated by a separate signal analyzer